 Follow me as I visit the Kingdom of the Little People, a controversial place in Yunnan, that challenges common stereotypes about entertainment, society, and human resilience.

-Tucked away in the lush hills of Xishan, in Kunming, the capital of Yunnan Province lies one of the most unique places you’ll ever hear about: the Kingdom of the Little People, a park where over 90 people who are affected by dwarfism live and work in what is for all intention and purposed a big amusement park.
+Tucked away in the lush hills of Xishan, in Kunming, the capital of Yunnan Province, lies one of the most unique places you’ll ever hear about: the Kingdom of the Little People, a park where over 90 people who are affected by dwarfism live and work in what is, for all intents and purposes, a big amusement park.

-You might have heard some stories about this park, where small people perform daily in front of an audience largely made up of kids and their parents.
+You might have heard some stories about this park, where small people perform daily in front of an audience primarily made up of kids and their parents.
 But what lies beyond the surface-level spectacle?
 What is it like to be part of that community?
-Are the people working there actually ok with being a defacto spectacle?
+Are the people working there actually ok with being a de facto spectacle?

 In this reportage, I will try to tell the real stories and experiences of the people who live and work in the Kingdom daily.
 Their stories challenged my assumptions and forced me to rethink my views on disability, exploitation, and the pursuit of happiness.
 So, buckle up and get ready for a journey that’s equal parts eye-opening and heartwarming.
 Because when it comes to the Kingdom of the Little People, things are never quite what they seem.